cooperhewitt/label-whisperer/README.md

 ## Notes and caveats

-* There is no authentication or authorization.
+* There are no authentication or authorization restrictions.
 If you're running this on the public Internet be advised that anyone will be able to upload files to your server.
 * There is currently only one hard-coded pattern for extracting accession numbers.
 Patches are welcome.
 * The web-based example application will try to look to call the Cooper-Hewitt's OEmbed endpoint for any accession number it finds.
 If you're not the Cooper-Hewitt this may not be expected behaviour.